About

 I am an astrophotographer and landscape photographer based in Perthshire, Scotland, UK, Great Britain.

 I’d like to see photographers become more ethically responsible.
 I’d like to see more shoot images that actually resemble the planet we reside on!
-Because of this rationale, I do not strip parts of images taken at different times and places and use them together; I certainly do not use AI to produce fantasy pictures.
-Because the average person is exposed to such a vast number of pictures every single day, I believe this is pushing people to create more outrageous pictures simply to try get noticed.
+It is for this reason that I do not strip parts of images taken at different times and places and use them together; I do not use AI to produce fantasy pictures that never occured.
+Because the average person is exposed to such a vast number of pictures every single day, I believe this is pushing people to create more outrageous pictures, simply to try and get noticed.
 When crafting a picture I think of the Stanley Kubrick quote - ‘I never know what I want half the time; but I do know what I don’t want.’
-I look for shape and form in everything that I do and I shoot in a very particular way because of it.
-I am a picture collector.
-Every single picture I display becomes an extension of how I see the world and space, but most importantly: what it makes me feel.
-There are many, many hours that go into the culmination of a definitive image, from conception to production.
+I am a shooter that likes to maximise the technical side.
+In this game we call it ‘using up’.
+This concept asks if we attained the ultimate image quality for the shot; by using any parameter possible to make things better, from both a technical and artistic standpoint?

 Steve